 2. Thinkific payment options

 To receive payments for your courses, Thinkific connects to the card payment platform Stripe.
 For one-off payments, you can also connect to PayPal.
 A third option is to link your courses to a Shopify site.
 That gives you all the eCommerce tools Shopify offers.

 You can charge for your course with several payment plans.
 Sell for a one-off course fee, all the way up to membership subscriptions.

 For example, once you have a decent library of courses built up, you can start to sell them in bundles.
 You can also offer paid-for memberships that allow users to access unlimited courses.
+According to recent data, 36% of top course creators intend to sell membership and coaching in 2022.
 Another option is to create group packages for selling courses in bulk (e.g. to organizations).